doodyparizada/word2vec-spam-filter/README.md

 # word2vec-spam-filter

-This is a project done during the kik hackathon 2017.
+This is a project done during the Kik hackathon 2017.

 In this project we demonstrate a way to classify spam messages on the client while protecting user privacy.